ShotSpotter Inc. (SSTI) and Adobe Inc. (NASDAQ:ADBE) Contrasting side by side | New Business Observer

 |2.75

-ShotSpotter Inc. has an average price target of $54.5, and a 74.29% upside potential.
-On the other hand, Adobe Inc.’s potential upside is 4.49% and its consensus price target is $308.06.
-The data from earlier shows that analysts belief suggest that ShotSpotter Inc. seems more appealing than Adobe Inc.
+ShotSpotter Inc.’s consensus target price is $54.5, while its potential upside is 74.29%.
+On the other hand, Adobe Inc.’s potential upside is 4.49% and its consensus target price is $308.06.
+Based on the analysts opinion we can conclude, ShotSpotter Inc. is looking more favorable than Adobe Inc.

-The shares of both ShotSpotter Inc. and Adobe Inc. are owned by institutional investors at 65.4% and 89.6% respectively.
-About 6.7% of ShotSpotter Inc.’s share are held by insiders.
-Comparatively, 0.1% are Adobe Inc.’s share held by insiders.
+ShotSpotter Inc. and Adobe Inc. has shares held by institutional investors as follows: 65.4% and 89.6%.
+ShotSpotter Inc.’s share held by insiders are 6.7%.
+Competitively, 0.1% are Adobe Inc.’s share held by insiders.

 Performance